Capitol Federal Financial, Inc - GuruFocus.com

-The fiscal year 2022 cash true-up dividend is the result of the Board of Directors’ commitment to distribute to stockholders 100% of the earnings of the Company for fiscal year 2022.
-The amount of the dividend was determined by taking the difference between total earnings for fiscal year 2022 of $84.5 million and total regular quarterly cash dividends paid during fiscal year 2022 of $46.1 million.
-The $38.4 million difference equates to a dividend of $0.28 per share.
-The dividend is payable on December 2, 2022 to stockholders of record as of the close of business on November 18, 2022.

-For fiscal year 2023, it is the intent of the Board of Directors to continue the payout of 100% of the Company's earnings to the Company's stockholders.
-The payout is expected to be in the form of regular quarterly cash dividends of $0.085 per share, totaling $0.34 for the year, and a cash true-up dividend equal to fiscal year 2023 earnings in excess of the amount paid as regular quarterly cash dividends during fiscal year 2023.
-It is anticipated that the fiscal year 2023 cash true-up dividend will be paid in December 2023.
-Dividend payments depend upon a number of factors including the Company’s financial condition and results of operations, regulatory capital requirements, regulatory limitations on the ability of Capitol Federal Savings Bank (the "Bank") to make capital distributions to the Company, and the amount of cash at the holding company.
+Capitol Federal Financial, Inc. (NASDAQ: CFFN) (the "Company") has $44.7 million authorized under an existing stock repurchase plan.
+As of September 30, 2022, the Company, at the holding company level, had $104.0 million in cash on deposit at Capitol Federal Savings Bank (the "Bank").
+The Company intends to resume repurchasing shares of the Company's common stock in the market in the near term in conjunction with the Company's existing stock repurchase plan.
+The amount and timing of these stock repurchases will be determined based upon the market price of the Company’s common stock.

-Capitol Federal Financial, Inc. is the holding company for the Bank, which operates 54 branch offices in Kansas and Missouri.
-News and other information about the Company can be found on the Bank's website, http%3A%2F%2Fwww.capfed.com.
+Capitol Federal Financial, Inc. is the holding company for the Bank.
+The Bank has 54 branch locations in Kansas and Missouri, and is one of the largest residential lenders in the State of Kansas.
+News and other information about the Company can be found at the Bank's website, http%3A%2F%2Fwww.capfed.com.

 Forward-Looking Statements